symsoft/ecc-api-guide/list-subscriptions.md

 See [Get Basic Subscription Information](/get_basic_subscription_information.md) and [List Assigned Services with Usage Details ](/list_assigned_services_with_usage_details.md)for information on how to retrieve the rest of the data for a subscription.

-The subscriptions are by default sorted by ICCID and the returned list of subscriptions is limited to at most 100 subscriptions.

 **Example Command:**

 ```